pingcap/docs-cn/mysql-compatibility.md

 # MySQL Compatibility

-TiDB is highly compatible with the MySQL 5.7 protocol and the common features and syntax of MySQL 5.7.
-The ecosystem tools for MySQL 5.7 (PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader) and the MySQL client can be used for TiDB.
+TiDB is highly compatible with the MySQL 5.7 protocol and supports the common features and syntax of MySQL 5.7.
+This means that ecosystem tools such as PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader, as well as the MySQL client, can be used for TiDB.

-However, some features of MySQL are not supported.
-This could be because there is now a better way to solve the problem (such as XML functions superseded by JSON), or a lack of current demand versus effort required (such as stored procedures and functions).
-Some features might also be difficult to implement as a distributed system.
+However, some features of MySQL are not supported in TiDB.
+This could be because there is now a better way to solve the problem (such as the use of JSON instead of XML functions) or a lack of current demand versus effort required (such as stored procedures and functions).
+Additionally, some features might be difficult to implement in a distributed system.

 <CustomContent platform="tidb">

-In addition, TiDB does not support the MySQL replication protocol, but provides specific tools to replicate data with MySQL:
+It's important to note that TiDB does not support the MySQL replication protocol.
+Instead, specific tools are provided to replicate data with MySQL:

-- Replicate data from MySQL: [TiDB Data Migration (DM)](/dm/dm-overview.md) is a tool that supports the full data migration and the incremental data replication from MySQL/MariaDB into TiDB.
+- Replicate data from MySQL: [TiDB Data Migration (DM)](/dm/dm-overview.md) is a tool that supports full data migration and incremental data replication from MySQL or MariaDB into TiDB.
 - Replicate data to MySQL: [TiCDC](/ticdc/ticdc-overview.md) is a tool for replicating the incremental data of TiDB by pulling TiKV change logs.
 TiCDC uses the [MySQL sink](/ticdc/ticdc-overview.md#replication-consistency) to replicate the incremental data of TiDB to MySQL.

 </CustomContent>